Originally published March 9, 2015

 Why You Want to Add Your Own Captions

-Whenever I meet people who talk about the video and audio on their website, I ask if they have added captions.
+Whenever I meet people who talk about the video on their website, YouTube, or other social media, I ask if they’ve added captions.

 Some people, like David, thank me for the reminder and quickly add captions.